hpesciotti/GeoQuiz/README.md

 ## **1. Introduction**

-This website/application is a quiz designed to test your geographical knowledge through a colourful and fun interface.
+This Front-End web application is a quiz designed to test your geographical knowledge through a colourful and fun interface.
 The quiz, PP2 project of diploma in Full Stack Software Development by Code Institute, was designed to demonstrate proficiency with the front-end languages HTML, CSS, and JavaScript, especially the latter.

 The choice of a geography-themed quiz is deeply personal, stemming from my academic background in Geography (bachelor's degree).
 Before my journey to Ireland, I spent 12 years as an environmental analyst.
 Thus, this project is a unique fusion of my academic knowledge and newfound coding skills.